AleidvdZ/python-api-challenge/README.md

 0608
 nearly done with VacationPy - relied on previous in class excersizes to create graph.
 Last thing is to add hover text and a summary

+0609
+added extra column info to hover with the help of https://discourse.holoviz.org/t/add-an-extra-field-when-hovering-in-hvplot-scatter/2331 reduced df to remove cities where no hotel was found within 10 km (went from 28 to 23 cities) done!